 ]]>

-Board of Regents Move Forward with Presidential Search, Address December 2024 Actions /board-of-regents-move-forward-with-presidential-search-addresses-december-2024-actions/ Fri, 01 Aug 2025 14:30:33 +0000 /?p=17742 Continue reading Board of Regents Move Forward with Presidential Search, Address December 2024 Actions]]> The Western New Mexico University (WNMU) Board of Regents held its regular meeting Thursday, July 31, 2025, in person at the J. Cloyd Miller Library on the WNMU Silver City campus.
+Board of Regents Move Forward with Presidential Search, Address December 2024 Actions /board-of-regents-move-forward-with-presidential-search-addresses-december-2024-actions/ Fri, 01 Aug 2025 14:30:33 +0000 /?p=17742 The Western New Mexico University (WNMU) Board of Regents held its regular meeting Thursday, July 31, 2025, in person at the J. Cloyd Miller Library on the WNMU Silver City campus.
 Present were Regents Steven Neville, John V. Wertheim, J. Dean Reed, and Keana Huerta.
+In his first official report to the board, Interim President… Continue reading Board of Regents Move Forward with Presidential Search, Address December 2024 Actions

 In his first official report to the board, Interim President Dr. Chris Maples introduced himself, shared his background, and outlined his overarching goals for the university during his interim appointment.
 “I’m happy to be here and excited about the electricity of students arriving to campus,” Dr. Maples said.